 Have access to untrained dogs and to basic video capabilities – shooting, editing and uploading – for the purpose of filming practice sessions to submit for coaching feedback and to achieve exam readiness.

 In order for its employee or volunteer to be considered for an Academy scholarship, a shelter or rescue organization must:

 Have a verifiable non-profit status as well as a mandatory spay/neuter policy.

-Provide an Endorsement Form during the application period (June 1st to June 15th, 2021) and according to the details outlined in this document.
+Provide an Endorsement Form during the application period (June 1st to June 15th, 2022) and according to the details outlined on this page.